x-tabdeveloping/topicwizard/README.md

 https://user-images.githubusercontent.com/13087737/234209888-0d20ede9-2ea1-4d6e-b69b-71b863287cc9.mp4

-## New in version 0.4.0 🌟
+## New in version 0.5.0 🌟

-- Introduced topic pipelines that make it easier and safer to use topic models in downstream tasks and interpretation. 🔩
+- Enhanced readibility and legibility of graphs.
+- Added helper tooltips to help you understand and interpret the graphs.
+- Improved stability.
+- Negative topic distributions are now supported in documents.

 ## Features